Tanoka/Graphs/README.md

 ## nodejs practice

-Javascript practice with graphs code implementation in nodejs based on the Java code examples of Algorithms book.
+Javascript practice of graphs implementations based on the Java code examples of Algorithms book.

 Algorithms implementation is in algorithms folder.